Satakunta: History

 According to one theory, Satakunta was a political and military entity already in the Late Iron Age of Finland (550 - 1150 AD).
 During the 13th century, the Swedish rule was consolidated.
-At the same time, the coastal strip received some Swedish inhabitants, who however were assimilated in the mainstream Finnish population.
-The remnant of the influx can be seen in some of the toponyms in coastal Satakunta (e.g. Noormarkku < Norrmark).
-Genetically connections to Scandinavia seem to be relatively strong.
-Haplogroup I1 (Y-DNA), which is typically Scandinavian, is very common in Satakunta.
-The common ancestor with the closest (rare) Scandinavian branches lived at least 2300 years ago.

 During the Middle Ages, the major cities of the province were Ulvila, established in the 14th century and Rauma, established 1442.
 Due to the rising of land, the former was left inland and lost its access to the sea.
 Consequently, the city of Pori was founded to the coast by Johan, Grand Duke of Finland in 1558.
 Administratively, the province lost its function in 1649 when it was combined with Southwest Finland to form Turku and Pori County.
 In the 19th century, the eastern parts of the province were transferred to the Tavastia County.
 At the present, the eastern part of the old province has formed the region of Pirkanmaa and the western part forms the region of Satakunta.